 Do you have an old smartphone?
-With a wifi connection and this guide you can turn this old phone into a backup backup chartplotter.
+With a wifi connection and the steps above you can turn this old phone into a backup backup chartplotter.
 Does Mr. Safety bring a backup backup chartplotter?
 You bet I do!

 If you're super paranoid store your backup backup chartplotter in a faraday cage.